Adhityask/Adhityask/README.md

-# 👋 Hey there, I'm AK!
+# 👋 Hey there, I'm Adhitya SK!

 Welcome to my GitHub profile!
 I'm a passionate and curious tech enthusiast currently pursuing my **Bachelor of Computer Applications (BCA)** from **K. P. B. Hinduja College**, graduating in **2026**.